 Read the scene out loud – all of it, both parts and the stage directions.
 Not to act it, just to let your instinct pick up on the emotional experience of the character.

-Begin to playfully create specific history for your character’s relationships.
+Begin to playfully explore specific history for your character’s relationships.

-Read the scene out loud again to discover another important relationship or build on one you’re already creating.
+Read the scene out loud again to discover another important relationship or build on one you’re already exploring.
 (No, don’t act it out.
 Just feel and discover.)

 Read it out loud again…